 Variety is key

-Little bowls of food that mean that they can then go back for seconds, is a nice way to go.
-A little finger bowl of veg or salad at the beginning of a meal is also a great way to increase veg content while you prepare the rest of the meal, giving you a bit more time!
+Using little bowls of food is an excellent way to go, as it means they can then go back for seconds.
+A little finger bowl of veg or salad at the beginning of a meal is also a great way to increase veg content while preparing the rest of the meal, giving you a bit more time!
 Don’t cajole or stress about the amount.

 Make life easy on yourself

-if it gets messy, know that our Sticky Stopper Antibacterial Cleaner will be our your side, one spray at a time!
+If it gets messy, know that our Sticky Stopper Antibacterial Cleaner will be your side, one spray at a time!

-To visit the website of Piccolo and discover more about their delish baby food, it's here.
+To visit the website of Piccolo and discover more about their delicious baby food, it's here.

-*if you are worried about your baby's size, do go and speak to your GP or health visitor.
+*If you are worried about your baby's size, go and speak to your GP or health visitor.